lonycell/grafana.v7/docs/sources/features/datasources/graphite.md

 +++
-title = "Using Graphite in Grafana" description = "Guide for using graphite in Grafana" keywords = ["grafana", "graphite", "guide"] type = "docs" aliases = ["/docs/grafana/latest/datasources/graphite"]
+title = "Using Graphite in ThingSPIN" description = "Guide for using graphite in ThingSPIN" keywords = ["grafana", "graphite", "guide"] type = "docs" aliases = ["/docs/grafana/latest/datasources/graphite"]